Construction of an informative hierarchical prior for a small sample with the help of historical data and application to electricity load forecasting: Introduction

+The study is motivated by the modelling and forecasting of electricity load which is a problem well-known within both the academic and the applied statistics community \cite[see e.g.][]{BunnFarmer}.
 We are interested in the development of a methodology to improve the estimation and the predictions of a parametric multi-equation model (similar to the one presented in \cite{Bruhns}) over a short dataset.
-The limited size of the dataset coupled with the high dimensionality of the model leads to a typical overfitting situation when using the maximum likelihood approach: the fitted values are relatively close to the observations while the errors in prediction are an order of magnitude larger or more (note that due to the very periodic nature of its regressors, the model typically requires 4 or 5 years of data to provide satisfactory predictions).
+The limited size of the dataset coupled with the high dimensionality of the model leads to a typical overfitting situation when using the maximum likelihood approach: the fitted values are relatively close to the observations while the errors in prediction are an order of magnitude larger or more (due to the very periodic nature of the regressors involved, the model typically requires 4 or 5 years of data to provide satisfactory predictions).
 This overfitting behaviour can be somewhat alleviated by the use of a Bayesian estimation relying on an informative prior distribution, but the very fact that the data available is limited makes the posterior distribution all the more sensitive to the choice of that prior.
 Although electricity load curves may largely differ from one population to another, they may also share some common features.
 The latter case is expected to happen when the global population studied is an aggregation of non-homogeneous subpopulations for which the estimations are made harder due to the relative lack of data.

+Different strategies can be found in the literature of hierarchical model to choose or to estimate the parameters of the prior distribution.
+See \cite{Gelmanetal,GelmanHill,congdon2010} for a general review on the subject of hierarchical models.
+These parameters can be assumed unknown and a new level is added to the hierarchical structure.
+This commonly used approach increases the dimension of the model, which is generally not recommended when dealing with small samples.

+In \cite{Gelmanetal}, Chapter 5, some methods using historical samples are presented and illustrated on several examples.
+Typically, both samples are supposed to be coming from a common model.
+Assuming that the prior belongs in a parametric family, the hyperparameters of the prior are chosen as the estimated values on the historical sample.
+This strategy is not robust to small evolutions of the parameters between the historical and the short samples, leading to a bias in the estimation as illustrated in Section \ref{sec:electricity}.
+Note that it is also possible to estimate the prior on the sample itself, the approaches are often called empirical Bayesian method.
+This is not a full Bayesian analysis but the approach can be viewed as an approximation to hierarchical models (see e.g. \cite{Efron-empirical-Bayes} for details).